-Repairing the KDX CDI
+Repairing or Replacing the KDX CDI

 Here is the info you need to repair your CDI (capacitive discharge ignition) but if you need a new replacement then I can sell you one for $50.
 Click here to read about it.

-I have the international version of
+When I owned the international version of

 after I failed to tighten up the screws sufficiently on the stator

 plate upon reassembly.
 A local technician replaced the SCR and rewound

 read that due to moisture condensation it is common for the stator coil

 ignition coil (both not working.
 The coil primary only had .2 ohms

 whereas it should have 1 ohm) from a normal KDX and I took the CDI

 but now I see that they utilize common components and no type of brainy

-ICs).
-So from my experience I want all to know that
+integrated circuit.
+So from my experience I want everyone to know that

 CDIs can be repaired.
 The CDI from my KDX 200SR (Int'l model) is the

 same except for a 1.4K thermistor instead of a 1.7K thermistor that the

 Wht/Red and Blk/Wht is the CDI input from the stator coil and the output to the kill switch.
 (The two CDI wires go to the same spot on the circuit and so are interchangeable.)
 The two black CDI wires are the ground wires, one from the magneto and one to the ignition coil.
 The Blk/Ylw wire is the CDI output wire to the ignition coil.

 The capacitor actually is unlabeled.
 A technician told me it is 1.5uf and then I put it in a circuit to test its value and verified that it is 1.5uf.
 This drawing shows the copper conductor paths as if you had X-ray vision.
 Actually they are on the back side of the board and unseen when looking at the parts side of the board.
 The part that has the letters K A G is the SCR.
-There is an unused space for a resistor to connect the gate (G) and cathode (K) which you would need to fill with a 22K resistor on the standard CDI if you replace the 1.7K thermistor with a 2K thermistor.
+There is an unused space for a resistor to connect the gate (G) and cathode (K) which you would need to fill with a 12K resistor on the standard CDI if you replace the 1.7K thermistor with a 2K thermistor.
 The resistors are color coded and do not list numeric values.
 The codes are 16: brown/blue/black, 33: orange/orange/black, 390: orange/white/brown, 620: blue/red/brown, 1.8K: brown/grey/red.

 Circuit operation: The positive voltage from the stator coil charges the 1.5uf capacitor which remains high at the capacitor/SCR connection until the SCR turns on.
 This event happens when the cathode (K) of the SCR is sufficiently more negative than the gate (G). (when it reaches the required gate turn-on voltage, usually 2.5v).
 When that happens (a certain time period after the charge input changes from positive to negative) depends on the RC (not Ricky Carmichael.
 Resistor/Capacitor) time constant and the amount of negative voltage which depends on the stator coil and pull-down resistor (16 ohm in this case. if burned then the timing would be more advanced).
 The pull-down resistor is responsible for the negative half of the signal being so small (4 volts).
 Without it the negative amplitude would be 340 volts also.
 The sudden transition from +340v to -4v is translated across the 1.5uf capacitor to the primary of the ignition coil, which voltage is further amplified to deliver 10's of thousands of volts to the spark plug.